 Avoid further damage.
 Flush the eye out with saline or Eye Stream or even clean water if saline or equivalent is not available.
 If there is a foreign body embedded in the eye, leave it in place for the veterinarian to deal with.
 If it is not embedded, rinse it out.
 If the eye has been burnt or affected by smoke, again rinse the eye and keep it moist with drops and gels (careful that they do not contain steroids).
 If you are not sure, just use normal saline.

 All burns are painful and pain relief will be required.
 The animal is likely to be in shock and would have lost a considerable amount of fluid.
+All burns require veterinary attention.
 Treatment will depend on the stage and state of the burn.
 Initial first aid can avoid further tissue damage.

-Flush the area with normal saline for up to 10 minutes if the animal will tolerate it.
+Flush the area with tepid normal saline or clean water for up to 10 minutes if the animal will tolerate it.
+(If the animal has incured the burn injury within 3 hours, you can flush for 20 – 30 minutes).
 This will help to cool the burn and prevent further damage, provide relief to the animal and will also remove some of the debris.
-The affected area will need to be cleaned and debrided.
+Never use cold water or ice.
+The affected area will need to be cleaned and debrided by a veterinarian.
 Wear disposable gloves.
 Trim away any burnt fur or hair.
-If no veterinary help is immediately available, trim away any dead skin.
+If no veterinary help is immediately available, you may wish to carefully trim away any dead skin but only if you are certain you know what you are doing.
 Gently clean the area by bathing in saline or diluted Betadine solution for several minutes.

 Many animals caught in a bushfire will be suffering form shock.
 Symptoms: weak pulse, shallow breathing, nervousness, dazed appearance.